howtographql/howtographql/content/graphql/basics/2-core-concepts.md

 Notice that similar to the query we wrote before, the mutation also has a _root field_ - in this case it's called `createPerson`.
 We also already learned about the concepts of arguments for fields.
 In this case, the `createPerson` field takes two arguments that specify the new person's `name` and `age`.

-Like with a query, we're also able to specify a payload for a mutation in which ∑e can ask for different properties of the new `Person` object.
+Like with a query, we're also able to specify a payload for a mutation in which we can ask for different properties of the new `Person` object.
 In our case, we’re asking for the `name` and the `age` - though admittedly that’s not super helpful in our example since we obviously already know them as we pass them into the mutation.
 However, being able to also query information when sending mutations can be a very powerful tool that allows to retrieve new information from the server in a single roundtrip!

 The server response for the above mutation would look as follows: